Anahita-ghloo/Garbage-detector/README.md

 Add following classes

-GarbageConfig : This class contains the default configurations.
+'GarbageConfig' : This class contains the default configurations.
 Modify the attributes for your training.

-GarbageDataset : This class inherits from utils.Dataset which provides capability to train on new dataset without modifying the model.
+'GarbageDataset' : This class inherits from utils.Dataset which provides capability to train on new dataset without modifying the model.

 example:
 ```sh